The 4th Revolution Has Finally Begun!

 - Charity Partner: Refugee Council Of Australia (Official) & Australian Red Cross (Special)

-This is the 1st year since 1995 that has not featured a theme.
-It will remain like this until 2021 with nearly the same artwork featured until then.
+This is the 1st year since 1995 that has not featured an official theme.
+The designated theme of ‘Unity’ was chosen by Sydney Spectaculars as the best matching retrospectively.
 100,000 individual pyrotechnic effects will feature in the 9pm Family Fireworks, Calling Country & Midnight Fireworks together.

 The City purchased GreenPower certificates to the equivalent of our energy use.
 These covered 10 sites across the city, including Bicentennial and Pirrama parks and the Sydney Harbour Bridge.
 The certificates will support the production of renewable energy at Sapphire Wind Farm in northern NSW.